Board-Ape/sys-comp-challenge-2/README.md

-# SYS Static Comp Challenge 2
+# Static Comp Challenge: 2

 ## For this static comp challenge I chose to complete build my project around Extreme Sports.
 All of these sports I've done one time or another in my life with the exception being skydiving.